openstack/tempest/doc/source/configuration.rst

 """"""""""""""""""
 This is the simplest method of specifying how networks should be used.
 You can just specify a single network name/label to use for all server creations.
-The limitation with this is that all tenants/projects and users must be able to see that network name/label if they are to perform a network list and be able to use it.
+The limitation with this is that all projects and users must be able to see that network name/label if they are to perform a network list and be able to use it.